 Letters to the editor and op-eds in local community papers are an especially effective communications and advocacy tools.
+Writing a letter to the editor (LTE) or an op-ed is a great way to educate and energize advocates, reach elected officials, and spread the word about important issues while calling for change.

 Paycheck Fairness Now: Write a Letter to the Editor